carbon-design-system/design-system-website/src/content/style/motion/motion.md

 There are three specific easing curves: `ease-in-out`, `ease-out`, and `ease-in`.

 You can think of “in” and “out” as referring to the side of the curve where more time will be spent.
-So an ease-out will slow down into it's final position, while an ease-in will start slowly and accelerate.
-Ease-in-out combines both, featuring a slow start and a slow finish.
+So an `ease-out` curve will slow down into it's final position, while an `ease-in` curve will start slowly and accelerate.
+An `ease-in-out` curve combines both, featuring a slow start and a slow finish.

 **Ease-in-out:** `cubic-bezier(0.2, 0, 0.38, 0.9)`